djbartos93/Quartz/README.md

 You will also have to change your root path. again in app/routes.rb change `root to: 'comfy/cms/content#show'` to something else.
 I reccomend `root to: 'dashboard#index'`

-## Style development / css editing

-We are using Bulma as our css framework.
-To customize you will need to run npm install, npm run watch when editing your theme and npm run build when preparing for deployment. currently working on making this a less complex process.

 # TODO
 ## Overall
 - [ ] Write tests